 The Union of Ostrobothnian Swedish-speaking Growers in Finland (ÖSP) contributes to research in greenhouses to support growers.
 One of the projects owned by ÖSP focuses on whitefly management.
 To map the amount and distribution of the whitefly the researchers use different parameters, including light, air, and leaf temperature.
 All this data is collected through the IPM module in MyLetsGrow.
 This provides clear dashboards and heatmaps, enabling the ÖSP’s researchers to better advise the growers on the amount of crop protection needed in the greenhouse.

 ÖSP’s story and choice for LetsGrow.com

-ÖSP is a growers’ union that lobbies for interests of primary producers, including support to research activities.
-One of the projects focuses on developing integrated pest management (IPM) of whiteflies in year-round tomato.
+ÖSP is a growers’ union that lobbies for the interests of primary producers, including support to research activities.
+One of the projects focuses on developing integrated pest management (IPM) of whiteflies in year-round tomatoes.
 Tomatoes are a common crop in the Ostrobothnian greenhouse cluster of about 125 greenhouse companies.
-Environmentally-friendly IPM methods are used to prevent problems and reduce or even avoid intensive control activities.
+Environmentally friendly IPM methods are used to prevent problems and reduce or even avoid intensive control activities.

 In short, there is a lot of data to be analyzed, but the growers also need real-time information on what to do with the pest.
 Because of this, the project’s researchers started looking for organizations that offer the possibility to store all the data to be able to analyze it at a glance.
 After some market research, they came up with LetsGrow.com.
 The IPM module in particular seemed to fit their strategy very well because it offers the possibility to digitize registration results.